icopy-site/awesome/docs/awesome/awesome-engineering-team-management.md

 - [Drive: The surprising truth about what motivates us](https://www.youtube.com/watch?v=u6XAPnuFjJc) - Daniel Pink summarizes it concisely: people are motivated by autonomy, mastery and purpose.

 - Reflecting on the postulates above, [Bryan Cantrill defines that the role of management](https://twitter.com/bcantrill/status/1216491615264489473?s=20) “is in constructing that environment, not micromanaging it.
 If engineering performance is suffering, it's (likely) a management problem: wrong problem, wrong mission, or wrong team -- or all three.”

+- [What Silicon Valley "Gets" about Software Engineers that Traditional Companies Do Not](https://blog.pragmaticengineer.com/what-silicon-valley-gets-right-on-software-engineers/) - “1.
+Autonomy for software engineers; 2.
+Curious problem solvers, not mindless resources; 3.
+Internal data, code, and documentation transparency; 4.
+Exposure to the business and to business metrics; 5.
+Engineer-to-engineer comms over triangle-communication; 6.
+Investing in a less frustrating developer experience; 7.
+Higher leverage --> higher {autonomy, pay}”.

 - [Some reasons why enterprise software is good and maybe even fun](https://news.ycombinator.com/item?id=21231455) - The majority of us will not build the next unicorn: we statically have a better chance to build enterprise software.
 The twist?
 It might even be more interesting than you expect.